Putting It All Together

 How to use this section going forward

-Do not try to apply everything at once.
+Don't try to apply everything at once.

-Revisit these playbooks when:
+Revisit these lessons when:

-you feel impatient
+You feel impatient

-you feel behind
+You feel behind

-you feel tempted to force trades
+You feel tempted to force trades

-conditions feel unclear
+Conditions feel unclear

 This section is a reference point, not a checklist.